-At the Law Offices of Anidjar & Levine, a Jacksonville car accident lawyer will review your case for free.
+At the Law Offices of Anidjar & Levine, a car accident lawyer will review your Jacksonville case for free.
 If we believe you meet the criteria to pursue a fault-based lawsuit, we can obtain copies of your medical records and go to work building a case on your behalf.

-Compensatory Damages for Car Accidents in Jacksonville
+Compensatory Damages For Car Accidents

 Under certain circumstances, you may be able to collect additional damages through the at-fault driver’s liability insurance policy.
 You could be eligible to recover compensation for damages through:

-- A claim based on your own PIP insurance coverage
+- A claim based on your ownPIP insurance coverage

 - A fault-based claim based on the at-fault driver’s auto liability policy